naja-js/naja/docs/guide/05-fix-category-filter.md

 +     const categoryFilter = element.querySelector('.categoryFilter');
 ```

-Lastly, we'll make sure that the function is called on initial load, and also after every snippet update by hooking into the SnippetHandler's `afterUpdate` event:
+Lastly, we'll make sure that the function is called on initial load, and also after every snippet update by hooking into the SnippetHandler's `afterUpdate` event.
+For the initial invocation, we need to wait until the DOM is loaded; for that, we'll reuse a tiny utility function called `onDomReady` that's already imported in the script:

 ```diff
 - onDomReady(initialize);